-- Level 1 This valuation level is based on quoted prices in active markets for identical assets. - Level 2 This valuation level is based on directly observable and indirectly observable inputs.
+- Level 2 This valuation level is based on directly observable and indirectly observable inputs.
 These inputs are derived principally from or corroborated by observable market data through correlation or market-corroborated inputs.
 The concept of market-corroborated inputs incorporates observable market data such as interest rates and yield curves that are observable at commonly quoted intervals. - Level 3 This valuation level is based on unobservable inputs where assumptions are made based on factors such as prepayment rates, probability of defaults, loss severity and other assumptions that are internally generated and cannot be observed in the market.